Our top pick for

 Tri-Continental Corporation's environmental score of 11.6 puts it squarely in the 8th percentile of companies rated in the same sector.
 This could suggest that Tri-Continental Corporation is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

 Tri-Continental Corporation's social score of 15.4 puts it squarely in the 8th percentile of companies rated in the same sector.
 This could suggest that Tri-Continental Corporation is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.

 Tri-Continental Corporation's governance score puts it squarely in the 8th percentile of companies rated in the same sector.
 That could suggest that Tri-Continental Corporation is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

 |Total ESG score||29.95|

 |Governance score percentile||8|

-While Tri-Continental Corporation's payout ratio might seem fairly standard, it's worth remembering that Tri-Continental Corporation may be investing much of the rest of its net profits in future growth.
+While Tri-Continental Corporation's payout ratio might seem low, this can signify that Tri-Continental Corporation is investing more in its future growth.